FAQs

 What extracurricular activities are offered?

-Currently, the Hawthorn School offers Chorus Club, Math Club, and Cross Country, with the hope of adding more clubs in the coming year.
+Currently, the Hawthorn School offers Chorus Club, Math Club, and Cross Country, Boys’ Rugby Club, and Basketball Club, with the hope of adding more clubs in the coming year.

 For parents, we have clubs too!
-Our Father’s and Mother’s Club both meet monthly.
+Our Fathers’ League and Mothers’ Club both meet monthly.
 These groups help to foster strong relationships between students, between parents and their children, and among families at the school.

 Additionally, we encourage students to pursue their interests with an enterprising spirit by proposing new clubs of their own.